-For the three months ended March 31, 2024 and 2023, our effective tax rates were 6.05% and 0.11%, respectively.
-The effective tax rates for the respective periods are based upon our expected annual tax expense and projected income for 2024 and 2023, as adjusted for discrete tax items.
+For the three months ended March 31, 2025 and 2024, our effective tax rates were 3.25% and 6.05%, respectively.
+The effective tax rates for the respective periods are based upon our expected annual tax expense and projected income for 2025 and 2024, as adjusted for discrete tax items.
 We are a disregarded entity for U.S. tax purposes and not subject to federal income tax.
-Instead, our sole member, TCSA, is responsible for income taxes on our U.S. federal and state taxable income.
+Instead, our sole member,

+TCSA, is responsible for income taxes on our U.S. federal and most state taxable income.
 Therefore, our annual effective tax rate is primarily driven by the operations of our foreign entities that remain subject to tax in their local jurisdiction.

-The effective tax rates for the three months ended March 31, 2024 and 2023 differ from the statutory rates due to our status as an entity disregarded as separate from our owner, permanent differences and the impact of expected annual foreign income or loss subject to lower statutory rates.
+The effective tax rates for the three months ended March 31, 2025 and 2024 differ from the statutory rates due to our status as an entity disregarded as separate from our owner, permanent differences and the impact of expected annual foreign income or loss subject to lower statutory rates.